mirekslouf/ediff/README.md

 * Version 0.1.2 = small improvements of code and documentation
 * Version 0.2   = important improvements of center.py
 * Version 0.2.2 = consolidation, update of docs and examples on www
+* Version 0.2.3 = small update of docs and citation